How to Filter Integers in Google Sheets

 To filter integers (whole numbers) in a list, you can use the FILTER function in Google Sheets.
 The filtered results will be displayed in a new range.
 You can also apply the filter to the same list by using a custom formula in the Data menu > Create a filter.

-• Highlight whole numbers: You can use the Conditional formatting feature to highlight all the cells that contain integers.
+• Highlight whole numbers: You can use the Conditional Formatting feature to highlight all the cells that contain integers.

-• Mark the rows containing whole numbers in a new column: You can use an IF logical test to create a new column that contains a value of TRUE if the cell in the original column contains an integer and a value of FALSE if the cell does not contain an integer.
+• Mark the rows containing whole numbers in a new column: You can use an IF logical test to create a new column that contains a value of TRUE if the cell in the original column contains an integer and FALSE if the cell does not contain an integer.

 The syntax of the FILTER function is: